 Other psychiatric conditions including Bipolar Disorder, PTSD, depression and anxiety

-To better understand any difficulties that you are having in school, at work or in relationships
+To better understand school, work or relationship difficulties

-To assess any concerns about your emotional functioning, self-esteem, coping abilities, ability to manage anger or control impulses, interpersonal or social skills, or personality features.
+To assess concerns about emotional functioning, self-esteem, coping abilities, ability to manage anger or control impulses, interpersonal or social skills, or personality features

-Your examiner will work to understand your abilities and strengths and will explain to you how you can learn to use those to compensate for any limitations or weaknesses identified by the testing.
-Results of testing will help your provider/referring clinician to create an optimal, customized treatment plan including the therapeutic modalities and interventions that would be most effective for you.
-A report will be provided for the referring clinician and for you which will include interpretation and summary of the testing results, a diagnosis, and recommendations specific to you.
-Resources as well as referrals to specialists will be provided, if needed e.g. consultation with a psychiatrist or nurse practitioner for medication management, follow-up with neurologist for more comprehensive assessment, etc.
+Your psychologist will work to understand your abilities and strengths and how you can learn to use these qualities to compensate for any limitations or weaknesses identified by the testing.
+Results of testing will help your provider/referring clinician to create an optimal, customized treatment plan.
+This would incorporate the therapeutic modalities that would be most effective for you.
+A report will be provided for the referring clinician and for you which will include interpretation and summary of the testing results, diagnoses, and specific recommendations.
+Resources as well as referrals to specialists will be provided if needed, for example consultation with a psychiatrist or nurse practitioner for medication management, or follow-up with neurologist for more comprehensive assessment or ongoing monitoring.

-We invite you to reach out to your provider/clinician or to Westside Behavioral Health directly to inquire about scheduling psychological testing.
+We invite you to reach out to your PCP/provider/clinician or to Westside Behavioral Health directly to inquire about or to schedule psychological testing.